yihuitee/Space-Weather-Simulation-Summer-School/syllabus.md

 Every week you will have homework you will need to submit before class in preparation which will be outlined in course webpage.
 If you make sure to do this you will come to class prepared to understand how you can improve as a programmer.

 This course is a 1 credit hour course and will only have a Pass/Fail grade.
 Nobody is perfect and as long as you're able to achieve 80% effort you will pass, but you should strive for 100% anyway.
 This means that as this is a 14 week course try not to miss more than 3 classes.
 You will have one homework a week so try not to miss more than 3 homeworks.
 You will be expected to present at least once so make sure it will happen this semester.

+Passing Grade:
+	- 80% effort which includes.
+	- Attendance: 11/14 weeks.
+	- Homework: 11/14
+	- Presentation: 1/1 (You must present)
+	- Final project: 1/1 (You must show how you improved your own code in the last week).

 If this might cause a problem for you or you will need accomodations please see me as soon as possible.
 I am invested in your success and want to see you grow as a scientist and programmer.